 Overheating Issues

 CPUs generate heat during operation, and overheating can significantly impact their lifespan.
 Thermal throttling, rapid temperature increases, or frequent computer shutdowns due to overheating might all be signs of CPU-related issues.
+A computer user must know what is the dangerous temperature for a CPU, to prevent further damage.

 It’s important to note that other hardware or software issues can also cause these signs.
 If you observe these symptoms, seeking professional assistance or performing troubleshooting steps is recommended to accurately identify the underlying cause and determine if the processor is the culprit.